The origins of Sri Lankan Punkalasa

 Buddhist culture, a full pot depicts fertility, prosperity and wealth.

-A more poetic name for Punkalasa in Sri Lanka is
+A more poetic name for Punkalasa in Sri Lanka

-gok gediya.
-The art of making
+is gok gediya.
+The

-using only native materials.
+folk art form, using only native materials.

 Pun Kalasa artistic sculptures are found on various